Diabetes: The All-We-Need-To-Know Handbook

 - Amaryl (glimepiride)

 And, in the case of these drugs as well, their useful ability to lower one’s blood sugar levels can lead to unwanted results such as hypoglycemia.
-Furthermore, as their name suggests, these medications contain sulfa, which means patients which happen to be allergic to it should avoid them.
+Furthermore, as their name suggests, these medications contain sulfa, which means patients who happen to be allergic to it should avoid them.

 - This drug has the unique ability to decrease the liver’s glucose production.